DeP: 2018–2019

-2020–Present
+2020–present

-In 2020, DeP was asked to be a part of several performance with John Legend including the BET Awards performance and the two day performance at the first virtual Democratic National Convention.
+In 2020, DeP was asked to be a part of performances with John Legend, including the BET Awards performance and the two day performance at the first virtual Democratic National Convention.
 DeP has provided background vocals for Beyonce to honor the loss of Los Angeles basketball player, Kobe Bryant.
 He also stage managed the 50th anniversary for the Southeast Inspirational Choir.
 The concert featured the choir, Yolanda Adams, of which he directed her hit song with the choir "You Made The Difference", Donald Lawrence, Kim Burell, Kathy Taylor and The Walls Group.
-On September 4, to commemorate his 38th birthday, DeP partnered with Nathaniel Kemp of Digital Frog Photography, and released a fully authenticated limited edition photo collection, 'X-pression 38'.
-The collection has 38 limited edition photos from a two-year shoot that the duo collaborated on to be a part of a special 2022 project entitled Rebirth.
+On September 4, to commemorate his 38th birthday, DeP partnered with Nathaniel Kemp of Digital Frog Photography, and released a limited edition photo collection, 'X-pression 38'.
+The collection has 38 limited edition photos from a two-year shoot that the duo collaborated on to be a part of a 2022 project entitled Rebirth.

-In 2021, during the pandemic year DeP became more present with his company Think DeP Entertainment in working with several "Next Up" artist including Teamarrr, the first artist signed to Issa Rae record label Raedio and other notable new comers such as Duckworth.
-It was during this time that he was able to add "creative director" to his long list of skills and credited accomplishments thanks to creative directing Teamarrr's set for the Next Up showcase, A Day in Vegas, NYC's famed The Governor's Ball and more.
-That down town refocused him and he returned to "fulfill his purpose work" by restarting the completion of both his book and next LP.

-Fallback To Step Up

-In 2022, DeP published his first book "Fallback to Step Up".
-This book is part memoir, part self-help where he challenges readers to vulnerably fallback in order to step up to their next level in a various range of topics and thoughts.
-From destructive habits like putting yourself last, taking on other peoples’ nonsense, being petty, apologizing for being yourself, and the ageless trap of needing acceptance, readers have been using the tips step up their mindfulness and actions.
-The book was released on Juneteenth June 19, 2022, to the pleasure of readers worldwide who had been awaiting the release after his social media post he made 5 years earlier.
-It's as if the world was waiting for him to jump into the literary world as headlines stated, "Award Winning Singer - Songwriter Steps into the literary world".